Opinion | ATF expert: Here's how we know the mail bomber isn't messing around

 As told to THINK editor Meredith Bennett-Smith, edited and condensed for clarity.

 Let’s be clear here, this is domestic terrorism.
 These mail bombs were designed to put someone’s life in danger with the intent to coerce the civilian population or influence the policy of government.
-That is the definition of a domestic terrorist — if it was sent from overseas, or was sent by one inspired by foreign terrorists then it would fit the definition of international terrorism.
-And of course, sending bombs and creating bombs violates many other statutes besides terrorism.
-Once caught, prosecutors will have many options and many ways to charge the individual or individuals responsible.
+That is the definition of a domestic terrorist — if it was sent from overseas, or was sent by someone inspired by foreign terrorists, then it would fit the definition of international terrorism.
+(But of course, sending bombs and creating bombs violates many other statutes besides terrorism.
+Once caught, prosecutors will have many options and many ways to charge the individual or individuals responsible.)

 During my decades with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), I handled a lot of violent crime.
 I was a bomb investigator.
 I was a hostage negotiator.
 And I learned to investigate and recognize patterns in behavior, as did my colleagues.